riak/riak.github.io/versioned_docs/version-2.1.1/learn/use-cases.md

 [Riak at Braintree](https://player.vimeo.com/video/47535803)

+Ben Mills, a developer at Braintree, discusses how their backend team came to find and begin to integrate Riak into their production environment.
+They also cover their model and repository framework for Ruby, Curator.
+Check out more details and slides on the [Riak blog](http://basho.com/posts/business/riak-at-braintree/)

 ## User Settings and Preferences

 For user account-related data that is simple and frequently read but rarely